KurtC0bain/KPI_LPIC/README.md

 # KPI_LPIC

-MY TASK №4: Count the number of lines in a file by the url https://raw.githubusercontent.com/xpams/UIView-Blur/master/README.md
+MY TASK №4: Count the number of lines in a file by the url for example https://raw.githubusercontent.com/xpams/UIView-Blur/master/README.md

-###I wrote a small program to determine which variant am I. It is called "VCheck", in main###